Skip to Main Content

 Lignano Sabbiadoro's dining season runs primarily from late May through early September, with a sharp drop in open venues outside that window.
 Visitors arriving in shoulder season, particularly October or April, should confirm that any specific address is operating before making the trip from Trieste, Venice, or the Udine area, all of which are within reasonable reach by road.
 The town is accessible by car from the A4 motorway via the Latisana exit, and there is seasonal bus service, though the peninsula's layout makes a car the more practical option for moving between districts.

-For Willy specifically, booking contact details are not confirmed in our current database.
+For Willy specifically, reservations are recommended.
 As with most restaurants in this category and setting, calling ahead during peak summer months is advisable rather than assuming walk-in availability, particularly on weekend evenings in July and August when Lignano reaches its highest seasonal occupancy.
-Cross-referencing with other local options, including those listed in our Lignano Sabbiadoro guide, gives a fuller picture of what the town's table currently offers.

 Booking and Cost Snapshot